PhD in Health Policy

 Funding

 Though circumstances may be different from one student to another, we anticipate being able to provide and/or help students obtain financial support for the first four years of the program.
 Individuals who are not citizens or permanent residents of the US may apply.
-However, due to funding restrictions we are seldom able to admit applicants who are not citizens or permanent residents and who do not have funding through the Knight-Hennessy Scholars program or substantial funding from another non-Stanford source.
-Students who are non-citizens or non-permanent residents are strongly encouraged to apply for such funding.
+However, due to funding restrictions we are limited in our ability to admit applicants who are not citizens or permanent residents and who do not have funding through the Knight-Hennessy Scholars program or substantial funding from another non-Stanford source.

 For information about the Knight-Hennessy Program, please see: https://knight-hennessy.stanford.edu/ (please note the Knight-Hennessy Program has earlier deadlines than the PhD program)